Police seek suspects after 2 shot at mall near San Francisco

 Investigators believe the shooters, both “young males,” fired at each other with handguns at the Shops at Tanforan in San Bruno, said police Chief Ed Barberini.

-Zuckerberg San Francisco General Hospital was treating two teenage boys hit by gunfire, according to spokesman Brent Andrew.
+Zuckerberg San Francisco General Hospital was treating two teen boys who were hit by gunfire, according to spokesman Brent Andrew.
 One of the victims is critical and the other is in serious condition, he said.

 Two other people who were hurt were treated and released, but the nature of their injuries was unknown, said San Bruno Fire Chief David Cresta.

 Investigators believe at least one of the shooters, and maybe both, fled on a train.
-The San Bruno train station, which is adjacent to the mall, remained closed during the investigation.
+The San Bruno train station, which is adjacent to the mall, was closed for several hours but reopened and train service resumed shortly after 8 p.m., authorities said.

 Police briefly closed the 12th Street Oakland Station across San Francisco Bay while officers searched a train there, Bay Area Rapid Transit said.